Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 The five planes provide a framework for discussing user experience.

 #### **Strategy**
-Kefalonia is the largets of the Ionian islands and 6th largest Greek island, yet remains less well known as a holiday destination compared to islands like Crete, Corfo, Mykonos, Santorini.
+Kefalonia is the 6th largest Greek island, yet remains much less well known as a holiday destination compared to islands like Crete, Corfo, Mykonos, Santorini.
 The positive side is that the island is not crowded and over developed.
 The down side is that unless people get a recommendation they won't get to discover the beatutiful beaches, friendly people and diverse landsacpes which make Kefalonia such a holiday paradise.

-The intention is to provide some basic general information about Kefalonia to hopefully encourage them to learn more and eventually enjoy the island for themselves, such as:
+The intention of the site is to bridge that gap by providing some basic, general information about Kefalonia to hopefully encourage users to learn more, and eventually enjoy the island for themselves, such as:
  - Discover more about the island of Kefalonia
  - Understand the best time of year to visit
  - Compare the towns/resorts
  - Discover some of the best beaches
  - Learn about some of the activities possible on the island

+I plan to use imagery as the hook to initially draw people into the site and want to find out more.

 #### **Scope**
-The primary requirements for this are to provide:
- - Interactive elements which enable the user to initiate and control actions
+The primary requirements for the scope are to provide interactive elements which enable the user to initiate and control actions.

-As I have chosen a fairly simple structure for the site it will have:
- - Stripped down navigation.
+##### Functional Requirements
+The functionality will be provided by
+ - Simple pop-out navigation (only 2 main pages) rather than a more standard bootstrap template.
- - One main page section with interactive elements
+ - One key page/section combining all of the information accessible with interactive elements
+   - Google Maps with interactive category markers linking to text and images
+   - I also plan to use a weather API to obtain and chart average weather data for the island.
- - A contact form
+ - A contact page with contact form (conected to EmailJS)
  - Interactive social media links to access relevant content

-Thus I aim to use the incorporate a google map with custom markers and additinal c
- - Google Map with Custom Markers for
-   - Beach Locations
-   - Popular towns/resorts
-   - Activities
- - Enable the user to interact with the markers, to reveal additional information
- - Use attractive images to please the users
- - Select typography and colurs which envoce the desired response
+##### Content Requirements
+The imagery for the site will be partially drawn from my own image library and partly by using copyright free images from different sources.
+Much of the text used can be creditted to a collection of greek tourism sites.
+Typography was once again provided by Google fonts, following an exhaustive seach of their library.

-The functionality will be provided by the Google Maps Javascript API I plan to incorporate basic climate data through the use of a RESTful API The aim of this firt version is to be a minimal viable product, which could be expanded and further improved in the future as my knowledge and experience improves.
+The aim of this firt deployed version is to provide a MVP, which can be expanded and further improved in the future as my knowledge and experience improves.

-providing some basic information to enable the users to discover more information, with the hope of whetting their appetite to learn more and potentially book a vacation.
-A key deliverable is achieving this while incorporating interactive elements I want to challenge myself to produce something I am proud to put my name on, without overextending myself and causing scope creep.
-I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical for managing issues during the build and the potential need to troubleshoot on the fly.

->**_I had originally planned a fairly standard multi-section/page site with interactive elements; but have elected to try to combine and incorporate all of that content one might expect in "About" and "Gallery" pages into the interactive elements of the main "Map" page._**
+>**_I had originally planned a fairly standard multi-section/page site with interactive elements; but having discussed this with my mentor, have elected to try to combine and incorporate all of that content one might expect in "About" and "Gallery" pages into the interactive elements of the main "Map" page._**

+>**_I quickly discovered how much a of a black hole the Google Maps API can be once you get started using the code.
+There are so many configurable options one could very easily lose track of time and scope.
+Althought it took more time than I would have liked I made a conscious effort to stick to the planned functionality and not extend beyond that for this first version._**

 #### **Structure**
-I aim to build on user knowledge by providing intuitive UX with a common navbar and footer section throughout the website.
- - In the end, there was a deliberate change to the 'CONTACT'; section of the contact.html page.
-Given that this page will have all the necessary contact information on it I decided to change the footer section to an 'ABOUT ME' box, where the user is reminded of some of the candidates key skills (as opposed to repeating the contact information).

-I liked the idea of splitting the information into two sections with 1/3 and 2/3 widths respectively as we had done in the UCD Resume Walkthrough project.
-I intend to recreate this basic structure without copying the code from that exercise.
-I will use the left hand 1/3 to list the shorter strings of data which could be bulleted or short paragraphs and reserve the remaining 2/3 portion of the page for the bulk of the information like work history.
- - I believe I have achieved this without directly copying the code.
+##### Interaction Design

+##### Information Design

 #### **Skeleton**
 The website will comprise three main pages:
 - Landing | Explore | Contact
->**_This has been reduced from a more conventional multisection/page site._**
+>**_This has been intentionally reduced from a more conventional multisection/page site._**

-There will be clear navigation links to navigate between pages.
+##### Interface Design
+Presenting eveything in the viewport ensures all key information is available and visible to the user without any requirement to scroll.
+Buttons are large enough to be obvious yet not intrusive.
+##### Navigation Design
+There will be clear navigation links to navigate between the limited pages.
+I may not use standard bootstrap templates for this but instead use Javascript to provide the desird functionality.
+I will use bright colours and iconography to highlight these elements.
+The navigation links will appear in the same place on each page and will have consistent colours.
->**_I elected to NOT use any of the standard Bootstrap navbar templates due to the limited number of pages.
-I also wanted to provide more interactive navigation elements_**
+>**_I accept I have taken a risk in electing not to use a standard navigation template provided by Bootstrap a navbar but did so due to the limited number of pages.
+I also wanted to experiment with Javascript to provide more interactive navigation elements_**

+My initial "About" information and "Weather" data will be generated by clicking anchor links at the top of the main information section.
+Styling highlights indicate which information is displayed.
+The "About" information is displayed by default when the page loads, but can be recalled by clicking the appropriate link if required.

+The map page will have buttons to drop the different categories of markers; which will again use iconography and tooltips to indicate their purpose.
+These will be position on the map, and will highlight when hovered and change colour when selected, so the user is clear which category of marker is displayed.

+##### Information Design
+I had considered using the standard Google Maps information windows to display the key content (best beaches, towns/resorts and activities).
+However, I disliked the look of these and also didn't want this to be exclusively an exercise is using Google Maps and thus plan to display marker information in a separate section outside of Google Maps.
+The information layout will be consistent:
+  - Title
+  - Image/Chart
+  - Body Text
+  - Website link (only where appropriate)

+Each piece of information will consistently appear in the same position irrespective of what's being displayed.

+##### Wireframes

 The landing page has no function other than to look enticing and to direct users to explore further.
 The bulk of the website will be incorporated on the main Explore/Discover page which will house the Google Map